sunmockyang/zero-point-three/content/sections/01-Prologue.md

 Five years after the revolution, there is a group of people within this “model democratic society” who are still living under great social pressure to hide their identities.
 They are a religious minority who are treated like second-class citizens if they reveal their religious beliefs.
 Their rights are not protected.

-As this unique movement towards democracy progresses in the heart of the Arab Spring, it is questionable as to who really flourishes from it.
+As this unique movement towards democracy progresses in the heart of the Arab Spring, it is questionable as to who really flourishes as a result.

 Is a democracy that benefits a particular group of people while neglecting another acceptable for this region of the world?
 How important are religious rights and freedom in the movement towards a successful democracy?